 The water vole (Arvicola amphibious) is the UK’s fastest declining mammal, with numbers dropping continuously since the 1950s.
 This decline is mainly due to loss and fragmentation of bankside vegetation, alterations to river management, and the spread of American mink, a predator of the water vole.

 The North York Moors has small but valuable populations of water vole in the upper catchments of the Esk, Murk Esk and Leven.
 Volunteers have been surveying these populations for the last 15 years and have seen declines similar to those seen across the country.

-The project will develop land management agreements with farmers and landowners across the catchment area to restore vegetated riverbank corridors, install riverside fencing and construct backwaters ponds – all helping to link fragmented populations and hopefully reverse the population decline.
-The project also illustrates the principle of habitat connectivity, and how “bigger, better and more connected” relates to individual species as well as whole environment and habitat types.
+The project is currently developing land management agreements with farmers and landowners across the catchment area to restore vegetated riverbank corridors, install riverside fencing and construct backwaters ponds – all helping to link fragmented populations and hopefully reverse the population decline.
+The project illustrates the principle of habitat connectivity, and how “bigger, better and more connected” relates to individual species as well as whole environment and habitat types.

 The 28 mile course of the River Esk is home to significant populations of Atlantic Salmon (Salmo salar) and Brown Trout (Salmo trutta) at the start and end of their life cycles.
 These fish hatch and spend their first few years of life in the river before leaving to travel hundreds of miles to their Atlantic feeding grounds, only then to return to the very same river to breed as mature adults.

-Barriers to fish migration along the river at Glaisdale Ford and Egton weirs will be removed or reduced through physical changes to these man-made structures.
-A healthy river with clean sand and gravel is also essential for a healthy fish and mussel population so land management work to improve water quality will also be carried out, such as reducing run-off and enhancing the riverside environment.
+Barriers to fish migration along the river at Glaisdale Ford have been removed or reduced through physical changes to these man-made structures.
+A healthy river with clean sand and gravel is also essential for a healthy fish and mussel population so land management work to improve water quality has also been carried out, such as reducing run-off and enhancing the riverside environment.